shivansh-jain-e2e/tir-samples/inference/tensorRT-LLM/readme.md

 | TensorRT LLM Backend (0.7.2) | aimle2e/triton_trt_llm:0.7.2  |
 | TensorRT LLM Backend (0.7.0) | aimle2e/triton_trt_llm:0.7.0  |

 We do not recommend using main or master branch of tensorRT repo to generate engine as it may not be in sync with TensorRT LLM Backend.
-Please use one of above versions or the exact same docker images.
+You may use any released versions of TensorRT LLM Backend instead of versions provided above.

 ### Examples
 - [Single GPU](llama2.md)